 Note: as it’s the sibling to the P300-10 which features a 10″ subwoofer, many features and performance points are the same.
 I’ll try to point out differences where they exist.

-My first thoughts?
-Wow, it’s a nice one!
-“Man, this one’s solid!”
-I thought to myself right away, and I’m sure you will too.
-It even has that “new speaker box smell” kind of, the one you are always excited to sense when you first get your hands on a new subwoofer box & subs.
+When I got my hands on it and pulled it out of the box I thought to myself right away “Man, this one’s solid!” and I’m sure you will too.
+It even has that “new speaker box smell” too, the one always gets you excited when you first get your hands on some awesome new car stereo subwoofer stuff.

 The whole thing is very solid, being made from 5/8″ medium density fiberboard (MDF), a material popular for speaker enclosures as it’s cost-effective but also has high density.
 This is a necessity for high-powered subwoofers as a dense material is needed to resist flexing during air & cone motion, and to trap sound for producing the bass you love.